rahul-singh-yadav/Boto3/elastic-container-registry/Readme.md

 > **This is a stable example.
 It should successfully build out of the box**
 >
-> This example is built on Construct Libraries marked "Stable" and does not have any infrastructure prerequisites to build.
+> This example is built on boto3 libraries marked "Stable" and does not have any infrastructure prerequisites to build.
 ---
 <!--END STABILITY BANNER-->